“I have a dream”

 This is my solution for more gain.
 Gain is gain.
 It doesn’t matter if it is power gain, antenna gain or compression gain So what is compression gain?
 Single sideband (SSB) bandwidth is about 2700 Hz wide.
 If that could be reduced to 125 Hz bandwidth, there must be about 13 dB compression gain.
 So how do you do that?
 Voice has 4 parts: Speech, Timing, Pitch (tone) and Amplitude.
 If only the speech were sent, bandwidth could be saved.
 But it turns out that timing is also needed.
 How do you know when to switch from receive to transmit?
 This compression gain is done as a digital mode that I like to call “Digital Speech within 125 Hz bandwidth ” ( DS-125 ).
 But I do not know how to write software.
 I know exactly what I want to do, but don’t know how to do it.

 So my dream is dead unless someone else starts doing my software.
+Thousands of dollars later I am about 1/3 done with the software, but freelancers don't care about ham radio.

 You must be logged in to file a report on this page